-In summer of 2014 and at the end of an exploring trip in the White Mountains of eastern California, we decided to take a little side trip to a cabin I had heard about.
+In summer of 2014 and at the end of an exploring trip in the White Mountains of the Eastern California, we decided to take a little side trip to a cabin I had heard about.
 From what scarce history I could find on the place, there didn’t seem to be any mining activity in the area to justify a cabin at this location, so I was curious why it was there.

 Our hike began as we parked at the top of the steep and rugged cut in the side of the mountain that is Silver Canyon.
 The old road down to the cabin is closed these days.
 So we packed a small daypack and began to hike down.
 The views here of Owens Valley, 6,000 ft below, were amazing.

 The road entered into an open Bristlecone pine forest.
-These pines are some of the oldest trees in the world, some are thousands of years old.
+These pines are some of the oldest trees in the world, many are thousands of years old.
 Even the rocks here are ancient (by rock standards).
 The geologic layers here are the Poleta and Campito formations.
 Precambrian limestone, shale and sandstone beds that formed in shallow seas beds over 500 million years ago.

 The road continued downhill through the forest and before too long we came to an old log bridge.
 In my many travels to the White Mountains, I have never seen a bridge like this one.
 It was simple in design, but very well-built.
 (Historic structures like these are rare and need to be preserved, so please tread lightly.)